- Support and service

 You can add videos, links, documents, and more to your personal page.
 Perhaps you have taken part in a podcast, or want to share information about interesting collaborations, or something else?
 Contact the Communications Office to get help with his.

 So-called tags connect you and your personal page to the relevant faculty, department, research groups, research projects, research subjects, teaching subjects, etc. The tags are shown in the grey box on your personal page.
-Contact the Communications Office if you need help adding the right tags.
+Contact the Communications Office for help with adding the right tags.